Tommie Smith: Recognition

 Tommie Smith is featured in the 1999 HBO documentary Fists of Freedom: The Story of the '68 Summer Games.
 The documentary looks at events leading up to, during and after the 1968 Olympics.
 It features interviews with Smith, Carlos and sociologist Harry Edwards.
 There is archival footage of the Games and the fallout after the raised fist salutes by Carlos and Smith.
 Smith says in the programme:

 We were not Antichrists.
 We were just human beings who saw a need to bring attention to the inequality in our country.
 I don't like the idea of people looking at it as negative.
 There was nothing but a raised fist in the air and a bowed head, acknowledging the American flag – not symbolizing a hatred for it.

 For his lifelong commitment to athletics, education, and human rights, Smith received the Courage of Conscience Award from The Peace Abbey in Sherborn, Massachusetts.
 In 2004, a sports hall bearing his name was inaugurated in his presence at Saint-Ouen, France.

-In 2005, a statue showing Smith and Carlos on the medal stand was constructed by political artist Rigo 23 and dedicated on the campus of San Jose State University.
+In 2005, a statue titled Victory Salute showing Smith and Carlos on the medal stand was constructed by political artist Rigo 23 and dedicated on the campus of San Jose State University.
 Norman's silver medal position was left vacant at his request, so visitors could pose for photos in solidarity with Smith and Carlos, as Norman had stood.

 A mural of the photo taken with Smith on the podium at the 1968 Olympics with Carlos and Norman was painted on the brick wall of a residence in Newtown, New South Wales, Australia, titled "Three Proud People Mexico 68".
 The house's owner, Silvio Offria, allowed an artist known only as "Donald" to paint the mural, and said that Norman came to Newtown to see the mural and have his photo taken with it before he died in 2006.
 The mural faces the train tracks linking Sydney city to the Western and Southern Suburbs.
 In 2012, the Sydney City Council heritage listed the mural to safeguard it, after it had faced possible demolition in 2010 to make way for a railway tunnel.
 Smith and Carlos were pallbearers at Norman's funeral in Melbourne in 2006.

 On July 16, 2008, Smith and Carlos accepted the Arthur Ashe Award for Courage for the salute at the 2008 ESPY Awards.
 In 2018, Smith received the Dresden Peace Prize.

+The Tommie Smith Youth Track Meet is held annually in his honor.
+It has been both an AAU and USATF-sponsored event, held at the University of California, Berkeley at Edwards Stadium.

+San Jose State University has secured funding to rebuild the track and field complex.
+The centerpiece is Speed City Legacy Center, which pays tribute to SJSU alumni track stars and civil rights advocates.